terminusdb/terminusdb/docs/TUTORIALS.md

 We are always trying to improve so let us know if this section could be better.
 We want your tutorial, so make it and we will publish.

-There is als0 a [tutorial repo]((https://github.com/terminusdb/terminusdb-tutorials) - check it out for more examples
+There is also a [tutorial repo]((https://github.com/terminusdb/terminusdb-tutorials) - check it out for more examples

 We use the ['The documentation system'](https://documentation.divio.com/) to organise the TerminusDB docs.